mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 ```
 ### IP setup
 <div class="info">
-It is recommended to use static IP and disable the DHCP mode on your router, for more reliable and less latency communication.
+Although you can use dynamic IPs, it is recommended to use static IP and disable the DHCP mode on your router, for more reliable and less latency communication.
 </div>